loopbackio/loopback-datasource-juggler/docs/datasource-connector.md

 forwarded to connector if connector have ability to connect/disconnect.

-#### DB structure syncronization
+### Synchronizing model definitions and database tables

-DataSource instance have two methods for updating db structure: automigrate and autoupdate.
+DataSource instance have two methods for updating db structure: `automigrate` and `autoupdate` for relational databases.

 The `automigrate` method drop table (if exists) and create it again, `autoupdate` method generates ALTER TABLE query.
-Both method accepts callback called when migration/update done.
+Both method accepts an optional array of model names and a callback function to be called when migration/update done.
+If the `models` argument is not present, all models are checked.

 To check if any db changes required use `isActual` method.
-It accepts single `callback` argument, which receive boolean value depending on db state: false if db structure outdated, true when dataSource and db is in sync:
+It accepts and a `callback` argument, which receive boolean value depending on db state:

+- false if db structure outdated
+- true when dataSource and db is in sync

-    dataSource.isActual(function(err, actual) {
+    dataSource.isActual(models, function(err, actual) {
         if (!actual) {
-            dataSource.autoupdate();
+            dataSource.autoupdate(models, function(err, result) {
+                ...
+            });
         }
     });